ldtalent/olumuyiwaa-How-to-setup-an-optimized-HA-mongodb-replicaset-on-AWS-EC2/README.md

 - this is the ansible playbook which provisons primary/secondary members of the replica set
 - replace [mongodb_dbase_backup](https://github.com/ldtalent/OlumuyiwaA-How-to-setup-an-optimized-HA-mongodb-replicaset-on-AWS-EC2/blob/main/replicaset/provisioning.yml#L194) with your chosen filename for the mongodb database zip archive saved on AWS S3.
 Do NOT add the `.gz` extension
 - repeat the previous step [here](https://github.com/ldtalent/OlumuyiwaA-How-to-setup-an-optimized-HA-mongodb-replicaset-on-AWS-EC2/blob/main/replicaset/provisioning.yml#L193) also

+### initiate-replicaset and add-replicaset-members
+- these files provide instruction on initiating the replica set and adding member nodes after provisioning completes
+- NB: Do NOT deploy this file with the replica set code, these files are in this repo for ease of reference only

+### hugepages-fix
+- this file is a systemd service file to tune the EC2 instance for mongodb in production

 ### notifiers
 - there are 4 versions, backup, restore and data/hidden node. these notifiers send an email to the database admin to inform of lifecycle events